mtepenner/personal-website/README.md

-# Undergraduate Computer Science Portfolio
+# My Personal Online Portfolio and Database

 A comprehensive collection of academic and personal projects developed during my Bachelor of Science in Computer Science at Portland State University.
 This repository demonstrates proficiency in low-level systems programming, concurrent applications, and complex algorithmic implementations.